SmolFirmware/Autonomous-Sock-Pickup-Robot/README.md

 This robot:
 - Navigates autonomously on a 4-wheel mobile platform
-- Detects socks on the floor using a Raspberry Pi camera + YOLOv5
+- Detects socks on the floor using a Raspberry Pi camera and a custom-trained YOLOv5 model
 - Picks up detected socks using an Arduino-controlled robotic arm
 - Avoids obstacles using ultrasonic sensors